NATURE Impacts: National Assessment Tool for Understanding Relative Environmental Impacts

 Activities

-The initial stage of this project will involve:
+The pilot stage of this project will involve:

-• A global expert elicitation to demonstrate the potential breadth of the concept.
-Utilising a large, diverse group of experts, such as the IUCN SSC network, to assess current progress and priorities for all nation-states.
+A global expert elicitation to demonstrate the potential breadth of the concept.
+Utilising a large, diverse group of experts, to assess current progress and priorities for all nation-states.
 This will be presented at the COP in Belém.

-• Country-specific opportunity reports and annual global syntheses in peer-reviewed scientific literature which will also be publically launched, along with specific calls for action, two months before relevant COPs annually.
+Country-specific opportunity reports and annual global syntheses in peer-reviewed scientific literature which will also be publicly launched, along with specific calls for action, two months before relevant COPs annually.